sbmueller/sbmueller.github.io/content/posts/mandelbrot.md

 calculating all iterations and therefore is unstable and not part of the Mandelbrot set.

-I will leave out the details on how to plot the image.
-Just know that I used the crate `plotters` and an example can be found [here](https://github.com/plotters-rs/plotters/blob/master/plotters/examples/mandelbrot.rs).
+I will leave out the details on how to plot the image, for the interested, the full code can be found on [GitHub](https://github.com/sbmueller/mandelbrot.rs).

 The final output looks like this:
 ![Mandelbrot](/images/mandelbrot.png)